mikecbrant/verified-permissions-authorizer/docs/vp-14-ephemeral-vp-stacks-plan.md

 Explicit answers:

 - “Pulumi Console and/or GitHub Actions?” → Pulumi Console (Deployments + Review Stacks) as primary, with GitHub Actions as the trigger and cost‑control fallback (CLI‑driven applies/destroys when minutes are tight).
-- “DevOps recommendations for continuous deployment and Registry release?” → Branch‑based promotions with protected branches and approvals; Review Stacks for PRs; continue Changesets‑based releases to public Pulumi Registry and npm; maintain OIDC to AWS in both Pulumi and GitHub.
+- “DevOps recommendations for continuous deployment and Registry release?” → Single‑main promotions with environment‑gated approvals (Pulumi Deployments) across `dev → stage → prod`; Review Stacks for PRs; continue Changesets‑based releases to public Pulumi Registry and npm; maintain OIDC to AWS in both Pulumi and GitHub.

 ---

 ## 8) Open questions for stakeholders

-1. Which AWS accounts and Regions are in scope for ephemerals?
+1. Which AWS accounts are in scope for ephemerals?
 Please provide account IDs → alias map.
-2. Is Pulumi Cloud SaaS approved for state and OIDC in these accounts?
-If not, do we prefer S3+Dynamo backend and Actions‑only orchestration?
-3. Do ephemerals need Cognito + SES configured, or should we omit these to reduce cost and time?
-If SES is needed, confirm the SES identity ARNs per Region.
-4. What is the default TTL for PR environments (24h, 48h, 72h)?
+2. What is the default TTL for PR environments (24h, 48h, 72h)?
 What’s the hard cap on concurrently active PR stacks per account?
+3. Is Pulumi Cloud SaaS approved for state and OIDC in these accounts?
+If not, what’s the approved alternative (S3+Dynamo backend, Actions‑only orchestration)?
-5. Are there compliance constraints requiring AWS KMS as the Pulumi secrets provider (instead of Pulumi‑managed secrets)?
+4. Are there compliance constraints requiring AWS KMS as the Pulumi secrets provider (instead of Pulumi‑managed secrets)?
-6. Any budget or plan constraints that would preclude Pulumi Team/Enterprise features (e.g., TTL stacks, drift detection)?
+5. Any budget or plan constraints that would preclude Pulumi Team/Enterprise features (e.g., TTL stacks, drift detection)?
-7. Target runtime for the infra program (TypeScript vs Go) and which team owns it.

 ---